 I always think about how this all started.
 How the organization that helped save my life and the lives of so many others started.
 How it was something that could have so easily not started like it did.
 I think about that day that Bill Wilson was in Akron and walked into that hotel.
 There was a bar that on his right and there was a directory of churches that was on his left.
 He chose the directory and made a call that got him hooked up with another alcoholic.

-What a feeling it must have been for them both after they had been sober for a while and went out to recruit the third person for the fellowship.
+What a feeling it must have been for them both after they’d been sober for a while and went out to recruit the third person for the fellowship.

-I am very glad that he made the choice to turn left…and made that phone call.
-That call saved Bill’s life, Dr Bob’s life, my life and the lives of millions of amazing people.
+I’m very glad that he made the choice to turn left.
+And made that phone call.
+That call saved Bill’s life, Dr Bob’s life, my life, and the lives of millions of amazing people.